Hamming distance between finite transducers: Upper Bounds

-Regarding the size of \(s_p\), let us consider a smallest initial run \(\rho\) to \(p\).
-Since \(|\rho|\) is smaller than \(|Q|\) and each transition generates a shift smaller than \(\smax(\Cal{T})\), \(s_p\) is smaller than \(\smax(\Cal{T}) \cdot |Q|\).
-Moreover, \(\rho\) uses each transition at most once, hence the shift \(s_p\) is smaller than the total representation of \(\Cal{T}\), so \(s_p \leq |\Cal{T}|\). \end{proof} \begin{remark} We discuss here the double bound on \(s_p\).
+\begin{remark} We discuss here the double bound on \(s_p\).
 These bounds are in general incomparable, and each can be advantageous depending on the transducer \(\Cal{T}\).
 If \(\Cal{T}\) has many transitions compared to its number of states, it is more efficient to rely on the \(\smax(\Cal{T}) \cdot |Q|\).
 On the other hand, if \(\Cal{T}\) has few transitions but large shift values, then \(\smax(\Cal{T}) \cdot |Q|\) might be close to \(|\Cal{T}|^2\), in which case the bound \(|\Cal{T}|\) is preferable.
 Notably, we rely on this later bound to obtain a generic quadratic bound on the deviation of \(\Cal{T}\) in~\cref{lemma:QuadBound_imply_not_properties}. \end{remark}

 We now formally express the conditions for an NFT to be bounded. \begin{lemma} Let \(\Cal{T} = (Q,\Sigma, Q_{i}, Q_{f}, \Delta)\) be an NFT.
 Then \(\Cal{T}\) is bounded if and only if both: \begin{enumerate} \item \(\Cal{T}\) is length-preserving, and \item for every run \(\rho \in \Delta^*\) from \(p \in Q\) to itself over some \((u,v)\), \(u\) is conjugate to \(v\) by \(s_p\). \end{enumerate} Moreover, these conditions imply that the deviation of \(\mathcal{T}\) is in \(O(|\mathcal{T}|^2)\). \end{lemma}